CDR Summary Statement: A Professional Guide

 Knowledge and Skill Base

-This section is intended to demonstrate your foundational competencies in the field of engineering.
+This section tests your basic engineering skills.
 It encompasses your theoretical education, technical training, and any knowledge-enhancement activities you undertake.
 A clear reference to your understanding of engineering principles, as it applies to your discipline, is vital.

 • Technical Proficiency: Exhibits the application of technical tools, resources, and engineering methods.
 Indicators encompass the innovative use of technologies, effective resource management, and adherence to best practices in engineering.